 In order to promote the conservation, enhancement and understanding of Suffolk's distinctive historic environment:

-- We provide advice to planners, developers and farmers.
+- We provide archaeological advice to local planning authorities, developers, landowners and farmers;

-- We identify and record finds made by members of the public.
+- We identify and record archaeological finds discovered by members of the public;

-- We publish the results of fieldwork and other research into Suffolk's past.
+- We ensure the publication of fieldwork results and other research into Suffolk's past;

-From 1st March 2014 we are introducing charges for archaeological pre-application and post-consent planning advice.
+On 1st March 2014 we introduced charges for archaeological pre-application and post-consent planning advice.
 Further details can be found on our Planning and Countryside Advice and our Charges Questions and Answers pages.
-Full details are set out in the Archaeology Charging Schedule (PDF, 32kb) and planning advice can be requested using this Application Form (PDF, 39kb).
+Full details are set out in the Archaeology Charging Schedule (PDF, 32kb) and archaeological planning advice can be requested using this Application Form (PDF, 39kb).